-Is your baby crying in the middle of the night but when you check, they’re still asleep?
-Are you wondering whether this is normal and whether or not you should wake them?
-It’s something many new parents might experience, but how do you deal with a baby crying in their sleep?
+Is your baby crying in the middle of the night, but when you check, they’re still asleep?
+Are you wondering whether this is normal and if you should wake them?
+Many new parents ask us how to deal with a baby crying in their sleep.

 Babies’ Sleep Patterns

-To better understand why your little treasure might be crying in their sleep, it helps to know how the sleep patterns of newborns work.
+To better understand why your little treasure might be crying in their sleep, it helps to know how newborn sleep patterns work.
 Figuring this out can help you decide how to soothe your baby when they scream and cry but aren’t awake.

-You will have noticed that your baby sleeps for most of the day and night, waking every few hours for a feed.
-For you, as a new parent, it might seem they don’t sleep at all.
+New babies sleep most of the day and night, waking every few hours for a feed.
+For you, as a new parent, it might feel like they don’t sleep at all.
 You seem to be constantly responding to their demands.

 Babies don’t follow a set sleep schedule.
-My baby certainly didn’t — day or night, it made no difference, we were still woken up every hour or so.
-Each baby is different and will have their own sleep and feeding routine (source).
+My baby certainly didn’t.
+Day or night, it made no difference; we were still woken up every hour or so.
+Every baby is different and will have their own sleeping and feeding routines (1).

-Most babies don’t sleep for more than a few hours during the night until they’re approaching three months old.
+Most babies don’t sleep for more than a few hours (typically four) during the night until they’re approaching three months old.

-For some who weigh a bit more, maybe between 12 and 13 pounds, this could happen earlier.
-For some unlucky parents, their baby might not establish a regular sleep pattern until they’re over a year old (source).
+This could happen earlier for some who weigh a bit more, maybe between 12 and 13 pounds.
+For some unlucky parents, their baby might not establish a regular sleep pattern until they’re over a year old (2).

-I hear you praying that you are one of the luckier ones.
-But understand that it’s not done to deprive you of sleep; their little tummies just can’t hold a lot of food and they get hungry.
+I hear you praying that you might be one of the luckier ones.
+But understand that it’s not done to deprive you of sleep; their little tummies just can’t hold a lot of food, so they get hungry.

-Once a regular sleeping pattern is established and your baby’s diet changes, they can start sleeping six to eight hours a night (source).
+Once a regular sleeping pattern is established and your baby’s diet changes, they can start sleeping six to eight hours a night (3).

-So your baby has been fed, has a clean diaper, but still starts crying in their sleep.
+So your baby has been fed and has a clean diaper but still starts crying in their sleep.
 They may also look like they’re fighting off an unseen foe.
 Let’s look at the sleep stages they go through, to shed some light on why this might happen.

 Sleep Stages of Babies

 Just like adults, babies experience different stages and depths of sleep.
-These are periods of quiet, active, and transitional sleep, as well as being awake (source).
+These are periods of quiet, active, and transitional sleep, as well as being awake (4).

 1. Quiet Sleep

-During this time, your baby’s eyelids will be closed and you’ll see little or no movement of their eyes behind them.
+During this time, your baby’s eyelids will be closed, and you’ll see little or no eye movement behind them.
 They’ll be breathing normally and will lie still with no movement.
 You might hear the occasional gentle sigh, indicating that they’re content in their little world.

 2. Active Sleep

-This is when you might see rapid eye movements behind baby’s eyelids.
-They may cry and their arms and legs can twitch, or they might jump like they have been startled.
-In the blink of an eye, the crying can stop and your baby might frown, smile, or make other facial expressions.
+This is when you might see rapid eye movements behind your baby’s eyelids.
+They may cry, and their arms and legs can twitch, or they might jump like they have been startled.
+The crying can stop in the blink of an eye, and your baby might frown, smile, or make other facial expressions.

-Other things that happen during this stage are sucking noises and gentle snorts.
+Other things that happen during this stage are sucking noises, giggles, and gentle snorts.
 Your baby’s breathing might appear irregular.

 3. Transitional Sleep

-In between quiet and active sleep, there is a transitional sleep period and, likewise, between active and quiet.
-Their eyes might open and close and they could be crying or whimpering.
+In between quiet and active sleep, there is a transitional sleep period and, likewise, between active and quiet sleep.
+Your baby’s eyes might open and close, and they could be crying or whimpering.

 4. Waking Periods

-In between these different stages, there are times when baby might be awake but will go back to sleep unaided.
-They could be crying during this stage as well, even when there is nothing wrong.
+In between these different stages, there are times when a baby might be awake but will go back to sleep unaided.
+They could also be crying during this stage, even when nothing is wrong.